reaktor/robotframework-tail/README.md

 To get everything running:

+First time run `yarn install`.

-`yarn start` on the project directory.
+To get the server running `yarn start` on the project directory.

 Open browser to http://localhost:3000 (this is the page where the log will be shown).